gluster/gdeploy/docs/source/subscription.rst

  [RH-subscription]
  action=register
  username=bilbobaggins
+ # use a valid username in place of bilbobaggins
  password=shire46
+ # use a valid password in place of shire46
  auto-attach=true
  disable-repos=yes
  repos=rhel-7-cool-server
  pool=a_big_pool_id_with_numbers
+ # Replace above placeholder string with appropriate pool id

  # Instead of using username and password, one could even use an
  # activationkey